mukisoomar/cdf-workshop/README.md

 You can now start publishing data using the script to the NiFi flow.
 The data that gets published to Kafka in NiFi now automatically gets ingested into Druid allowing us to query the data streamed in real-time.

-## Create Live Dashboard with Superset
+## Lab 8 - Create Live Dashboard with Superset

 Go to [Superset UI](http://demo.cloudera.com:9088/)